(The Nail File)

 Chocolate Brown

-Chocolate brown is the perfect calming and grounding color for winter, and according to Sanchez McCullough, it can compliment any skin tone as it’s a fairly neutral tone.
-Totty also suggests chocolate brown for classic oval or square nail shapes.
+Chocolate brown is the perfect calming and grounding color, and according to Sanchez McCullough, it can complement any skin tone as it’s a fairly neutral tone.
+Anastasia Totty, LeChat Nails educator, also suggests chocolate brown for classic oval or square nail shapes.

 Charcoal Browns

-Great for medium to dark skin tones, charcoal brown teeters between brown and nearly black — and is the perfect contrast for the season.
+Great for medium to dark skin tones, charcoal brown teeters between brown and nearly black — and is the perfect contrast against your spring whites.
 Boyce recommends wearing the color with oval or almond-shaped nails or a ballerina shaped nail for a more dramatic look.

 Mocha Brown